 - General category The best performance achieved by a solo pilot. - Multiplace category For the best performance in this category, the age of each occupant other than the designated pilot-in-command shall not be less than 14 years.
-Only the pilot in command need hold an FAI Sporting Licence but only holders of FAI Sporting Licences can be co-holders of a record . - Female category The best performance achieved by a solo woman.

-Records listed in 3.2.2 may be claimed in the following categories:

-- General category The best performance achieved by a solo pilot. - Female category The best performance achieved by a solo woman.
+Only the pilot in command need hold an FAI Sporting Licence but only holders of FAI Sporting Licences can be co-holders of a record . - Female category The best performance achieved by a solo woman. - Junior category The best performance achieved by a Junior pilot as per S7 Common 2.2.2.
+Records listed in 3.2.2 may be claimed in the following categories: - General category The best performance achieved by a solo pilot. - Female category The best performance achieved by a solo woman. - Junior category The best performance achieved by a Junior pilot as per S7 Common 2.2.2.